gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 32 --> king of Connaught, as the chief and greatest of their enemies; for having defeated him, they would have
 little difficulty in dealing with the other armies.

-## Chapter XXIV: The defeat of Roderic at Dublin.
+## Chapter XXIV: The defeat of Roderic at Dublin

 Thereupon the brave youths flew to arms, and their small force, having been divided into three troops, they immediately arranged themselves in separate divisions.
 In the first was Raymond, with twenty